Bankruptcy Lawyer Memphis TN Knows and Trusts

 Overview of Bankruptcy Chapters

-Depending on your situation, a member of our legal team will advise filing for Chapter 7, Chapter 11, Chapter 9, Chapter 15, Chapter 13, or Chapter 12.
+Depending on your situation, a member of our legal team will advise filing for Chapter 7 or Chapter 13.
 It is important that you get assistance when filing for bankruptcy.
 It is essential that a legal professional provides guidance, in order to minimize delays or mistakes.
-Here is a brief overview of what each bankruptcy chapter represents:
+Here is a brief overview of what each consumer bankruptcy chapter represents:

 Oftentimes referred to as liquidation bankruptcy, this chapter is the most common bankruptcy status in the United States.
 Chapter 7 offers liquidation of a person’s property in order to satisfy creditors.
 Despite using property to distribute as payment to debts, there are some properties the individual is permitted to keep, which is called “exempt property”.
 Your lawyer can review a complete list of your property and let you know which are deemed exempt, and which are not exempt in your bankruptcy filing.